jeromecagado/job-application-tracker/README.md

 - ✅ Update an existing job (PUT)
 - ✅ Delete a job (DELETE)
 - ✅ H2 in-memory database for development
+- ✅ Basic search by company, position, or status (GET)
+- ✅ External job search via JSearch (RapidAPI)
-- 🛠️ Future: API-based job search and frontend UI
+- 🛠️ Future: Frontend integration and deployment to cloud.

 ---